Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Preliminary Algebraic Definitions, Notation and Results

 \subsection{Matrix and Vector Algebra}

-Matrices over max-algebra are introduced in the usual way; addition and multiplication of compatible matrices follow the standard entrywise rules where the arithmetic addition $+$ is replaced by $\oplus=\max$ (whereas the multiplication does not change).
+Matrices over max-algebra are introduced in the usual way; addition and multiplication of compatible matrices as well as multiplication of matrices by scalars follow the standard entrywise rules where the arithmetic addition $+$ is replaced by $\oplus=\max$ (whereas the multiplication does not change).
 The monotonicity of scalar operations extends to the matrix operations, where the inequalities are understood entrywise.

 The transpose of a matrix $\bm{A}$ is denoted by $\bm{A}^{T}$.
 The matrices which consist of one column are vectors, and of one row are transposed vectors.
 The set of matrices of $m$ rows and $n$ columns is denoted by $\mathbb{R}_{+}^{m\times n}$, and the set of column vectors with $n$ entries is by $\mathbb{R}_{+}^{n}$.